5T33Z0/OC-Little-Translated/Content/20_AppleVTD/README.md

 ## Notes
 - **Redundancy**: If your motherboard’s ACPI tables already define a DMAC device, SSDT-DMAC is unnecessary.
-- **Safety**: SSDT-DMAC is safe to use, as it only modifies ACPI tables for macOS and is ignored by other operating systems.
+- **Safety**: `SSDT-DMAC` is safe to use, as it only modifies ACPI tables for macOS and is ignored by other operating systems.
-- **OpenCore Resources**: Refer to the [OC-Little-Translated GitHub](https://github.com/5T33Z0/OC-Little-Translated) for additional ACPI and AppleVTD guidance.

 By following this guide, you should be able to enable AppleVTD for GPU passthrough, Thunderbolt/USB hotplug, or advanced networking in your Hackintosh setup.